The 36th gets packing

 Just after midnight on November 1st, the 111th Engineers were on the move.
 At 3 a.m. they witnessed an artillery barrage that lit up the sky. “(T)alk about being able to read a newspaper at night,” one engineer wrote, “you sure could then.”
 One American Division, the 2nd Infantry, advances six miles the first day.
 The gains are costly and engineers encounter carnage on the battlefield as they make their way forward.
 The men are hard at work clearing the way for reinforcements.
 Once more, there are German prisoners streaming away from the fighting.
 In seven days the 111th had advanced twelve miles.

-The retreating Germans blew up bridges, shell holes dotted the roads.
+The retreating Germans blew up bridges, and shell holes dotted the roads.
 As the 111th repaired them, they saw abandoned trucks and artillery pieces.
 The enemy retreat was beginning to look hasty.
 The American advance brings the engineers further north.
 They are busy as ever, repairing roads, when Germany signs the Armistice on November 11th.

 The men are hungry and exhausted.
 The 111th Engineer Regiment served 62 days in the combat zone, about three times as long as the rest of the 36th Division.
 On November 11th they began yet another long march, this time away from the front.
 Eventually they rejoined the 36th Division and waited until their transport back home.
 When they returned to the United States, they paraded in their hometowns of Tulsa and Dallas before the men mustered out of the Army at Camp Bowie in June, 1919.